Uti possidetis: Current position

 although Article 51 does allow self-defence.

-A corollary is said to be that international law does not recognise forcible territorial acquisitions, and a treaty procured by force or the threat of force is void; in other words, the uti possidetis interpretation of peace treaties is now obsolete.
+According to Crawford a corollary is said to be that international law does not recognise forcible territorial acquisitions, and a treaty procured by force or the threat of force is void; in other words, the uti possidetis interpretation of peace treaties is now obsolete.
 However, the position of a state which fights in self-defence and recovers territory previously lost to the aggressor does not appear to have been discussed.

 Uti possidetis juris

 This is a method of establishing international boundaries based on anterior legal divisions.
 "Stated simply, uti possidetis provides that states emerging from decolonization shall presumptively inherit the colonial administrative borders that they held at the time of independence".
 The new states may be able to modify the old borders by mutual agreement with their neighbours.

 Originating after the breakup of the Spanish empire in America, it was there assumed to be possible "by a careful study of Spanish decrees, to trace a definite line of division between the colonial administrative units as of the period of independence".
 Hence the new states, when settling their mutual boundaries, quite often instructed arbitrators to use the uti possidetis at the date of independence.
 In reality, it turned out that a definite historical line could rarely be found.
 Later, the principle was extended to the newly independent African states, and it has been applied to the dissolution of Yugoslavia and the Soviet Union.

 The doctrine of uti possidetis juris has been criticised as colliding with the principle of self-determination.
 It has been argued that instead of promoting definite international frontiers it makes matters worse.
 Castellino and Allen have argued that many of the modern separatist conflicts or tribal conflicts, such as Biafra, East Timor, Katanga, Kosovo, and Rwanda, can be traced to blind insistence on such artificial borders.